 This paper will introduce you to three twentieth-century literary critics.
 In your essay writing you will be able to engage with their ideas about literature and with their particular way of expressing them.
 You will be encouraged to apply these ideas to your own reading of texts.
 The prescribed texts are: Sartre, Qu’est-ce que la littérature?
 (Gallimard, ‘Folio’) [Sections I and II only] Barthes, Critique et vérité (Seuil) Todorov, ‘La notion de littérature’, ‘L’origine des genres’, ‘Les deux principes du récit’, ‘Introduction au vraisemblable’ in La Notion de littérature et autres essais (Seuil).

 This period sees French culture developing as a dominant force in Europe and in the world.
-The period embraces major cultural movements (e.g. Renaissance humanism, baroque, classicism, and the Enlightenment), genres such as tragedy, poetry, comedy, and the novel, and such major writers as Rabelais, Marguerite de Navarre, Ronsard, Du Bellay, Labé and Montaigne from the sixteenth century, and Corneille, Pascal, Molière, Lafayette, Scudéry, Villedieu, Perrault, and Racine from the seventeenth,.
+The period embraces major cultural movements (e.g. Renaissance humanism, baroque, classicism, and the Enlightenment), genres such as tragedy, poetry, comedy, and the novel, and such major writers as Rabelais, Marguerite de Navarre, Ronsard, Du Bellay, Labé and Montaigne from the sixteenth century; Corneille, Pascal, Molière, Lafayette, La Rochefoucauld, La Bruyère, and Racine from the seventeenth century; Montesquieu, Diderot, and Voltaire from the eighteenth-century.
 The object in studying this paper is to explore texts not only for their individual merits, but also in relation to each other within the broad framework of the period’s cultural developments.
 You can follow the development of literary genres: drama, poetry or the novel.
-You can explore thematic similarities between texts, such as the treatment of social class or gender, attitudes to authority, responses to the natural world, representations of the self.
+You can explore thematic similarities between texts, such as the treatment of social class or gender, attitudes to authority, responses to criminality, representations of the self.
 You can also consider texts for their contribution to the history of ideas, such as political and social reform, philosophical trends, religious faith and scepticism.
 There are no prescribed texts or authors; you are positively encouraged to develop your own interests and to read authors and explore topics of your choice.